Lywhere/-/README.md

 # Files:
  filename | explain
  ------------------------- | -------------------------
- new_2930_second_ATC.csv	 | The adjacency matrix of drugs and ATC codes at the second level.
+ drug_ATC | The adjacency matrix of drugs and ATC codes at the second,third,fourth level. drug_fingerprint | The drug representation based on their fingerprints. drug_side_effects | The drug representation based on their side effects. drug_target_protein | The drug representation based on their target proteins. drug_interaction | The drug kernel using the interaction information collected in STITCH.
+ ATC_fingerprint | The ATC code representation based on their fingerprints at the second,third,fourth level.
+ ATC_side_effects | The ATC code representation based on their side effects at the second,third,fourth level.
+ ATC_target_protein | The ATC code representation based on their target proteins at the second,third,fourth level.